kopib/weaveflow/README.md

 *   **🔪 Refining**: Make your data **`refineable`**.
 A `@refine` decorator marks classes or functions that perform larger, sequential transformations on the entire DataFrame, such as cleaning, filtering, dropping rows, or grouping.
 These steps form a clear, linear processing chain.

 *   **🛢️ spooling**: Externalize your parameters effortlessly.
-The `@spool_asset` decorator loads constants, configurations, and even small data files (like CSVs or YAML) into dataclasses, making your pipeline's parameters transparent and easy to manage outside your code.
+The `@spool_asset` decorator loads constants, configurations, and even small data files via customized engines (like CSVs) into dataclasses, making your pipeline's parameters transparent and easy to manage outside your code.

 *   **🧶 Loom**: The `Loom` is the heart of `weaveflow`.
 It's the orchestrator that takes your initial DataFrame and a list of `weaveable` and `refineable` tasks, and executes them in the correct order, managing all dependencies automatically.